Renal colic classically refers to acute severe loin pain that occurs secondary to a urinary stone.

 Measures may be taken to help prevent and reduce the risk of recurrence of renal calculi.

-NICE CG 118 (2019 update) outline measures that can be used in the prevention of calculi.
+NICE CG 118 (2019 update) outlines measures that can be used in the prevention of calculi.
 These are summarised below.

 There are a number of changes patients can make (where relevant and appropriate) that can help to reduce the chance of recurrence: